Do you want take a tour in Manaus?

 I took the opportunity to talk to a teenage girl who spoke perfect Portuguese and the tribe dialect, and she told me that she goes to a school close by.
 I also spoke with the xamã, who told me that they receive visitors and the daily activities are fishing and hiking in the forest.

-We returned to Manaus and I still had time to wander around the historic center and admire its colorful old houses.
+We returned to Manaus and I still had time to wander around the historic centre and admire its colourful old houses.

-This tour not only provided me remarkable experiences, but also the opportunity to better understand the North of Brazil.
+This tour not only provided me with remarkable experiences but also the opportunity to better understand the North of Brazil.
 For all these reasons this is definitely the best tour in Manaus!!